 - Special chairs

-Disability Services has personal computers loaded with assistive technology programs.
-Students eligible for extended time testing can also use these computers to access faculty network drives when taking tests in the Disability Services testing area.
+Disability and Access Resources has personal computers loaded with assistive technology programs.
+Students eligible for extended time testing can also use these computers to access faculty network drives when taking tests in the Disability and Access Resources testing area.

 This desktop magnifier with a 19" LCD flat panel monitor has split screen function so that both computer and reading camera can be displayed.
 Adjustable magnification and positive-negative contrast control are also available.
 The magnifier is designed to accommodate visual impairments.